 Bangkok is a 21st-century city.
 Around each street corner, there’s state-of-the-art public transportation, every kind of shopping imaginable, uninterrupted mobile and WiFi service, and cuisine spanning every corner of the globe.
 But it’s difficult to pass through this ancient city without encountering constant reminders of its entrenched Buddhist history, whether it’s the immaculate temples towering over the Chao Phraya River or quaint familial spirit houses inconspicuously perched among buildings.
 As the official religion of Thailand, Theravada Buddhism is practiced by more than 95 percent of the population and many of its holidays, traditions, and everyday habits factor into this culture.

-This meditation centre is a perfect first stop for travelers interested in learning about the art and philosophy of meditation.
+This meditation centre is a perfect first stop for travellers interested in learning about the art and philosophy of meditation.
 The centre is open year round, offering open-level classes every day.
 All they ask for is a phone call or message over WhatsApp to register your attendance.
 The centre recommends all new guests attend their free introductory lecture, available by appointment through their website or by phone.

-Located in the Yogatique Building, this small studio is run by a nonprofit organization, The Shambhala Mandala Association, part of an international community of more then 200 urban meditation and rural retreat centers.
+Located in the Yogatique Building, this small studio is run by a nonprofit organisation – The Shambhala Mandala Association – part of an international community of more then 200 urban meditation and rural retreat centers.
 The practice is focused on Shambhala vision, rooted in the teachings of Buddhism but with applicative guidance to the challenges today.
 The practice traces its roots to schools of Tibetan Buddhism, from which one monk called Chögyam Trungpa incorporated his experiences in the Western world to develop the Shambhala tradition.
 Shambhala Centre hosts open-level meditation classes as well as a regular schedule of visiting teachers, special workshops, and study events.
 Drop-ins are welcome to any scheduled offering, though online registration is encouraged to ensure availability.
 All classes are free, and donations are appreciated.